yairm210/Unciv/docs/uniques.md

 Applicable to: Nation

 ## Tech uniques
-#### Incompatible with [policy/tech/promotion]
-Example: "Incompatible with [policy/tech/promotion]"

-Applicable to: Tech, Policy, Promotion

 #### Starting tech
 Applicable to: Tech

+#### Only available
+Applicable to: Tech, Policy, Building, Unit, Promotion, Improvement

 ## FollowerBelief uniques
 #### [amount]% [stat] from every follower, up to [amount]%